NewtonKelvin/suporte-web/README.md

 - [**Prisma:**](https://www.prisma.io/) Prisma unlocks a new level of developer experience when working with databases thanks to its intuitive data model, automated migrations, type-safety & auto-completion.
 - [**Json web token:**](https://www.npmjs.com/package/jsonwebtoken) An implementation of JSON Web Tokens.
 - [**BCrypt:**](https://www.npmjs.com/package/bcrypt) A library to help you hash passwords.
+- [**Axios:**](https://axios-http.com/ptbr/docs/intro) Axios is a promise-based HTTP Client for node.js and the browser.
+It is isomorphic (= it can run in the browser and nodejs with the same codebase).
+On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.

 ## Tarefas